The Fabulous Moolah: Ladies International Wrestling Association (1990–2000)

-Return to World Wrestling Federation/Entertainment (1995, 1999–2007)
+Return to WWF/E and Hall of Fame (1995, 1999–2007)

 Throughout the early 1990s, she made appearances in video packages and at live WWF events.
 On June 24, 1995, she was the first female wrestler to be inducted into the WWF Hall of Fame.
 In the late 1990s, Pat Patterson and Ellison began jokingly discussing a comeback for her, which resulted in Patterson contacting WWF Chairman Vince McMahon about the possibility.

 In 1999, Moolah and Mae Young re-emerged in the WWF (later renamed World Wrestling Entertainment, WWE).
-The WWF women's division, however, had since moved away from the traditional athletic match-ups of the past and now featured women competing in sexually-themed bikini contests and strip matches.
+The WWF women's division, however, had since moved away from the traditional athletic match-ups of the past and now featured women competing in sexually themed bikini contests and strip matches.

 Upon returning, Moolah and Young began appearing regularly in comedic roles.
 On the September 9, 1999, episode of SmackDown!, Jeff Jarrett invited Moolah, 76, into the ring and smashed a guitar over her head.
 On the September 27, 1999, episode of Monday Night Raw, Moolah and Young defeated Ivory in a Handicapped Evening Gown match, which led to a title match at No Mercy on October 17.
 The match saw Moolah defeat Ivory to regain the WWF Women's Championship, thus becoming the then-oldest champion ever, though she lost the title back to Ivory eight days later.

 On the September 15, 2003, episode of Raw, Moolah won a match against Victoria.
 Moolah had been promised the match for her eightieth birthday and became the first octogenarian to compete in a WWE ring.
 After Moolah's victory, the "Legend Killer" Randy Orton came out and performed an RKO on her.
 Moolah and Young made another appearance at New Years Revolution in 2006, during a Bra and Panties Gauntlet match attacking Victoria and stripping her of her top.
 She also made brief appearances at WrestleMania 23 and the 2007 Draft Lottery on June 11, 2007.
 Her last WWE appearance before her death was at SummerSlam in August 2007, in a backstage segment with Vince McMahon and Raw General Manager William Regal.